Substrate

 In 2015, the minister was elected as the first female head of the Organization of the Petroleum Exporting Countries (OPEC), which coordinates oil production policies among member nations.

-The trial involves charges against the minister for five counts of accepting bribes and one count of conspiracy to commit bribery.
+The minister denies five counts of accepting bribes and a charge of conspiracy to commit bribery.
 An oil industry executive, aged 54, faces one count of bribery and one count of bribing a foreign public official.
 The minister's brother, a former archbishop aged 69, denies a charge of conspiracy to commit bribery.

 The case continues at Southwark Crown Court, where further testimony is expected.
 The allegations stem from activities during the minister's tenure, highlighting ongoing scrutiny of corruption in Nigeria's oil sector.
 Stakeholders, including affected businesses and government entities, await the outcome, which could influence international perceptions of the country's resource management.